Charlie Sheen on Getting Sober, the Highs and Lows of Fame, and Mending Relationships With Family | Ep. 1148

 useful.

 It's pretty close to a waste of time.
+That's brilliant.

-I can see, like, I'm sure Martin Sheen was like, Charlie, I'll walk you through exactly how to handle these massive challenges.
+Pretty close.
+I mean, I can see, like, I'm sure Martin Sheen was like, Charlie, I'll walk you through exactly how to handle these massive challenges.

 You know, he's a huge star, big movie star in his day,

+apocalypse now.
 And he's probably thinking, I can spare you so much grief.

 And then you learn the hard way, oh, God, he's going to need to experience grief his own way.

 And it's going to be really public, too, in your case.
+But isn't it interesting

 He was the guy that I would go to.

-The thing that happened with the Karate Kid, the thing that happened with that early MGM deal.
+the thing that happened with the Karate Kid, the thing that happened with that early MGM deal.
+And he was the guy I would go to.

 And then, of course,

-when it came to Platoon and he advised against that as well is when I finally finally told him I said I gotta I gotta just I gotta I gotta roll the dice on this one because you were offered the lead role in Karate Kid ultimately played by Ralph Macchio and you turned it down for some film with the word grizzly in it where you and a very young George Clooney and a young Laura Dern would make a movie no no one would ever remember whatsoever.
+Because you were offered the lead role in Karate Kid, ultimately played by Ralph Macio, and you turned it down for some film with the word grizzly in it where you and a very young George Clooney and a young Laura Dern would make a movie no, no one would ever remember whatsoever.

 And your dad had told you you needed to say no to Karate Kid because you had committed to this other film.
+Yeah.

-yeah i mean it's not the worst advice in the world if you just break it down just into the into the credo that that he was you know into into just the the the noble essence of of what he was trying to get me to to
+Yeah, I mean, it's not the worst advice in the world if you just break it down just into the, into the credo that that he was you know into into just the the the noble essence of of what he was trying to get me to to

-so but yeah that was a hard one to watch and you know go get eaten by a bear and then watch ralph
+to to pursue you know or or or or to recognize you know um so but yeah that was a hard one to watch and you know go get eaten by a bear and then watch Ralph

 you know,